 Simple English definitions for legal terms

-Read a random definition: executive session
+Read a random definition: disturbance of ways

 The Patriot Act is a law that was made after the terrorist attacks on September 11, 2001.
 It was made to help keep America safe from foreign terrorism.
 The law gives more money to the police and military to help them do their job better.
 It also lets the police listen to phone calls and look at emails to try to stop terrorism.
 The law makes it easier for different groups to work together to stop terrorism.
 It also makes the punishment for terrorism worse.